Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 </div>

-The pseudocode above focuses on the main idea of the algorithm, and thus certain details covering edge cases are left out.
+The pseudocode above focuses on the main idea of the algorithm, and thus certain details covering edge cases and efficient implementation are left out.
 In lines 2 through 7, we select as initial centroids {{ils}}k{{ile}} data points uniformly at random.
 The use of the uniform distribution should be augmented by a procedure that ensures each data point selected as an initial centroid is distinct.
-Knuth's Algorithm P and Algorithm S are among the viable choices to produce such a sample.
+Distinct initial centroids can be guaranteed by a standard rejection sampling scheme.
 The main loop comprises the rest of the algorithm in lines 8 through 21, and alternates between two main steps.

 The first for loop in lines 11 through 14 is called the assignment step, and assigns each data point {{ils}}x_{i}{{ile}} to the cluster with the centroid